 To activate the app, select an email in your inbox and click on the Dynamics 365 logo, which will activate the Dynamics 365 app.

-The Dynamics 365 app will try to determine if the email address is known inside the CRM.
+The Dynamics 365 app will try to determine if the email address exists inside the CRM.
 If the email address is nonexistent, the app will suggest that you create a new contact to avoid doubles.
-By clicking on the blue “+” button, the app will offer you the possibility to create a new contact or new prospect.
-Depending on your choice, the app will ask you to fill out a contact or prospect form.
-In the second case, when you save the form, the app will create a prospect form in the CRM.
+By clicking on the blue “+” button, the app will offer you the possibility to create a new contact or new lead.
+Depending on your choice, the app will ask you to fill out a contact or lead form.
+In the second case, when you save the form, the app will create a lead form in the CRM.

-Here is the contact form of John Doe.
+Here is the contact form for John Doe.

-Once that contact has been created inside your CRM, you have the possibility to follow an email.
-This action of following an email allows you to link the activity flows of a form in your CRM.
-You only have to click on the “Follow” button, which can be find on the upper Dynamics 365 section of your app.
-It is important to note that this action has to be repeated for each email you want to follow in your CRM.
+Once that contact has been created inside your CRM, you can track an email.
+This action of tracking an email allows you to link the activity flow of a form in your CRM.
+You only have to click on the “Follow” button, which can be found on the upper Dynamics 365 section of your app.
+It is important to note that this action has to be repeated for each email you want to track in your CRM.

-The modified button will help you define a new “concerning” or simply canceled the follow up.
+The “change regarding” button will help you define a new regarding or simply cancel the tracking.
 It will also erase all the files that you have created by mistake without having to move to your CRM.

 In conclusion, this blog has shown you:

-1) Why to use the Outlook app with Dynamics 365
+1) Why use the Outlook app with Dynamics 365

 2) How to link the Outlook account to Dynamics 365